 Clinical supervision for counsellors, psychotherapists and the helping professions

-I hold a certificate in clinical supervision and offer supervision to trainee, novice and experienced counsellors, psychotherapists, and professionals working with a similar field; based in my consulting room in Kibworth (between Leicester and Market Harborough, just off the A6).
+I hold a certificate in clinical supervision and offer supervision to trainee, novice and experienced counsellors, psychotherapists, and helping professionals working with a similar field.
+Sessions will be based in my own private consulting room between Leicester and Market Harborough, just off the A6.

 What makes good clinical supervision?